Tightness in contact metric 3-manifolds: Characteristic foliations and contact topology

 \subsection{Characteristic foliations}

-Recall that an oriented singular (this adjective will be implicit in the following) foliation on an oriented surface $S$ is an equivalence class of 1--forms where $\alpha \sim \beta$ if there is a positive function $f$ such that $\alpha = f\beta$.
+Recall that an oriented singular (this adjective will be implicit in the following) foliation on an oriented surface $S$ is an equivalence class of 1--forms on $S$ where $\alpha \sim \beta$ if there is a positive function $f$ such that $\alpha = f\beta$.
 Let $\alpha$ be a representative for a singular foliation $\F$.
 A singularity of $\F$ is a point where $\alpha$ vanishes.
 The singularity $p$ is said to have non-zero divergence if $(d\alpha)_p$ is an area form on $T_pS.$ If $\omega$ is an area form on $S$ (compatible with the chosen orientation) then to each singular point $p$ we attach the sign of the unique real number $\mu$ such that $(d\alpha)_p = \mu \omega_p$.
-One can easily check that singular points and their signs do not depend on the choice of $\alpha$ in its equivalence class or of $\omega$ if we keep the same orientation.
+One can easily check that singular points and their signs do not depend on the choice of $\alpha$ in its equivalence class or on $\omega$ if we keep the same orientation.

 Let $S$ be an oriented surface in a contact manifold $(M, \xi)$ with $\xi = \ker \alpha,$ co-oriented by $\alpha$.
 The characteristic foliation $\xi S$ of $S$ is the equivalence class of the restriction of $\alpha$ to $S$.
-The contact condition ensures that all singularities of characteristic foliations have non-zero divergence and hence have non-zero sign.
+The contact condition ensures that all singularities of characteristic foliations have non-zero divergence.
 Singularities of $\xi S$ correspond to points where $S$ is tangent to $\xi$ and they are positive or negative according as the orientation of $\xi$ and $S$ match or do not match.
+We also notice that $\alpha$ provides a co-orientation, and hence if $S$ is oriented by an area form $\omega$ the orientation of the line field $\xi S$ is given by the vector field $X$ which satisfies $\iota_X \omega=\alpha|_S$.

 One may dually think of the characteristic foliation on $S$ as coming from the singular line field on $S$ given by $T_pS\cap \xi_p$ for each $p\in S.$